Sovereign-Labs/sovereign-sdk/specs/interfaces/stf.md

 ### Parse Proof

 * **Usage:**
-  * SHOULD perform a zero-copy deserialization of a blob of bytes into a `proof`.
+  * erforms a deserialization of a batch into a `proof`.
+  The deserialization should be zero-copy for efficiency.
 This method may perform additional sanity checks, but is assumed to be computationally inexpensive.
 Expensive checks (such as signatures) SHOULD wait for the `deliverproof` calls